Ancient Artifax Galleries

 Fakes and How to Avoid Them

 As most serious collectors know, there are numerous fakes and reproductions being offered in today's market.
 Ebay is filled with listings of fake antiquities.
 Avoiding fakes is critical when building your collection.
 It is important to know and trust the dealers you buy from.
 Ask questions and inquire about the seller's authenticity guarantee and return policy.
 Also, educate yourself and learn as much as possible about your area of interest.
 Read books, go to museums and attend reputable antiquities shows.
 Also, there is valuable information available on-line.
-I recommend collectors join the "Ancient Artifacts Discussion Group" on Yahoo.
-It's free to join and there you will find current listings of reputable dealers as well as known sellers of fake antiquities.
-There are also many knowledgeable and friendly experts willing to help answer your questions and guide you in making wise decisions.

 Best of luck and happy hunting.